vinuesa/Evolutionary_Genomics1-LEG-UM5/README.md

 ### Aims, structure and overview of the course
 Each chapter has an introductory section describing the key concepts underlying the diverse bioinformatics and evolutionary gentics topics under discussion, followed by one or more hands-on practical sessions.
 The course will walk you through the basics of homology searching on local machines (formatting of sequence databases for BLAST searches), multiple sequence alignment and phylogenetic inference under the maximum-likelihood and Bayesian optimality criteria, progressing towards microbial pan-genome analysis and phylogenomics.

-Classes will take place from 9:00 to 13:00 and 14:30 to 18:00, Monday 10th to Friday 14th, a the Faculté des Sciences - UM5, Rabat, with the following schedule:
+Classes will take place from 9:00 to 13:00 and 14:30 to 18:00, Monday 10th to Friday 14th, at the Faculté des Sciences - UM5, Rabat, sale des actes, with the following schedule:

 #### Monday 10.
 - Basic concepts in evolutionary biology and phylogenetics (theory)